 Reproduction is a process of copy of individuals without any modification.
 Generally, this operator is used to execute an elitist strategy that is adopted to keep the genetic code of the fittest individuals across the changes in the generations.
-If a excellent individual is found in the previous generations, it will not be lost during the process.
+If an excellent individual was found in the previous generations, it would not lose during the process.

 Crossover

-The process of crossover permit genetic content which is sub trees swap among two parents tree, in a operation that can produce two or more children.
-Genetic programming evolutionary operation, couple of parent trees are selected based on a pairing strategy and then, a random sub tree is selected in every parent tree.
-Child trees are the result from the exchange of the selected subtrees among the parents tree.
+The process of crossover permit genetic content which is subtrees swap among two parents tree, in the operation that can produce two or more children.
+In Genetic Programming evolutionary operation, couple of parent trees are selected based on a pairing strategy and then, a random subtree is selected in every parent tree.
+Child trees are the result from the exchange of the selected subtrees among the parent tree.